Your search did not match any results.

-It's fully managed; from the underlying infrastructure to provisioning, deployment, maintenance, security patches, replication and consumer groups, which makes application development easier.
+OCI Streaming is fully managed; from the underlying infrastructure to provisioning, deployment, maintenance, security patches, replication and consumer groups, which makes application development easier.

-OSS allows you to emit data and retrieve the data in near real time.
+OCI Streaming allows you to emit data and retrieve the data in near real time.
 The number of use cases are nearly unlimited, from messaging to complex data streams processing.

 Here are some of the many possible uses for Streaming:

-Start using OSS by:
+Start using OCI Streaming by:

 A Stream can be viewed as an append-only log file that contains your messages.

 Streams are divided into a number of partitions for scalability.
 Partitions allow you to distribute a stream by splitting the messages across multiple nodes (or brokers) — each partition can be placed on a separate machine to allow for multiple consumers to read from a topic in parallel.

 A 64-bit encoded message is what you emit into a topic.